wildanvin/blockchain-developer-bootcamp-final-project/README.md

 - node >= 12.16.1
 - truffle and ganache
 ### Steps:
+Note: This project makes use of the chainlink price feed oracle but I didn't implement one in the development network.
+So for simplicity I hardcoded the value of ETH at $4238.31 in the contract Bet.sol in line 112 and in the dapp.js file in line 271.
+So for run the project locally you should:
+- In the file Bet.sol: comment line 111 and uncomment line 112
+- In the file dapp.js: comment line 270 and uncomment line 271
+If you want to deploy to kovan you have to change nothing.

 1. clone the repository in empty directory.
 2. run in console: `npm install`
 3. open a new terminal and run `ganache cli`
 4. in the terminal where you cloned the project run: `truffle migrate --network development`
-5. after the successfull migration you have to copy the address of the deployed BetFactory.sol contract and paste it in dapp.js file in the line 292.
-Hopefully that line number wont change, but I put the ABIs and the address at the very end of the dapp.js file so you will find it.
+5. after the successfull migration you have to copy the address of the deployed BetFactory.sol contract and paste it in dapp.js file in the line 383.
 6. run in console: npm run dev
 7. you now should be able to interact with the BetFactory.sol contract through the front-end in localhost:3000
 8. Now that you are on the front end don't forget to change the network to Localhost:8545 and add an account using the mock private keys that ganache provides.
 9. run `truffle test` in the terminal to see the tests passing (fingers crossed).

-Note: In the development network there is no chainlink price feed oracle.
-So for simplicity I hardcoded the value of ETH at $4238.31 in the contract Bet.sol in line 112.
-If you want to deploy to the kovan testnet you shold comment line 112 and uncomment line 111 in Bet.sol.
-(That is what I did for deploying to Kovan)
 ## Directory Structure

 - `docs`: contains the HTML, CSS and Javascript files needed for the frontend.
 The front end is vanillaJS.